 The discovery of a functional nitric oxide synthase (NOS) pseudogene compels us to understand pseudogenes in a new light.

-The fact that functions are being found for junk DNAs fits in well with creation science though of course the evolutionary theory is being adjusted again to accommodate the data.
+That functions are being found for junk DNAs fits in well with creation science.
+But evolutionary theory is being adjusted again to accommodate the data.